nrfconnect/sdk-nrf/samples/bluetooth/fast_pair/input_device/README.rst

 Building and running
 ********************

-.. |sample path| replace:: :file:`samples/bluetooth/peripheral_fast_pair`
+.. |sample path| replace:: :file:`samples/bluetooth/fast_pair/input_device`

 .. include:: /includes/build_and_run_ns.txt

 When building the sample, you can provide the Fast Pair Model ID (:c:macro:`FP_MODEL_ID`) and the Fast Pair Anti-Spoofing Key (:c:macro:`FP_ANTI_SPOOFING_KEY`) as CMake options.
-If the data is not provided, the sample uses the default provisioning data obtained for the *NCS Fast Pair demo* (the input device debug Fast Pair provider).
+If the data is not provided, the sample uses the default provisioning data obtained for the *NCS input device* (the input device debug Fast Pair provider).
 See :ref:`ug_bt_fast_pair_provisioning` for detailed guide.

 .. note::